Bikaner: Mukam Bishnoi Temple

-The Mukam Temple, also known as Mukti Dham Mukam, is located near Nokha.
-The Mukam is a holy place of 29 rules of followers of Bishnois.
-Bishnoi sect was founded by Guru Jambeshwar.
-Bishnois are quite protective of nature.
-Mukam Temple is the place where the soul of guru Jambeshwar lies.
+Mukam Temple, also known as Mukti Dham Mukam, is a religious site located near Nokha in the Bikaner district of Rajasthan, India.
+It is considered the principal pilgrimage center of the Bishnoi community, a sect founded in the 15th century by Guru Jambheshwar, also known as Jambhoji.
+Followers of the Bishnoi faith adhere to 29 principles that promote environmental conservation and compassion towards all living beings.
+The temple is built over the samadhi (final resting place) of Guru Jambheshwar and holds significant cultural and spiritual importance for Bishnois across the region.

 Laxminath Temple

-Built by Maharaja Rao Lunkaran, Shri Laxminath Temple is one of the oldest temples in Bikaner and just 4 kilometres away from the famous Junagarh Fort.
-Lord Vishnu and Goddess Laxmi, grace the sacred sanctum of the temple.
-The most exquisite artwork inside the temple apart from the shrines is the doorway which is embellished in silver work.
+Built by Maharaja Rao Lunkaran, Shri Laxminath Temple is one of the oldest temples in Bikaner and 4 kilometres from Junagarh Fort.
+Lord Vishnu and Goddess Laxmi.
+The artwork inside the temple apart from the shrines is the doorway which is embellished in silver work.
 Festivals like Janmashtmi, Nirjala Ekadashi, Rama Navami, Diwali and Gita Jayanti are majorly celebrated at the temple.

 Bhandasar Jain Temple

 Bhandasar Jain Temple is known for its beautiful leaf paintings, frescoes and ornamented mirror work.
 This temple was constructed by Bhandasa Oswal in the 15th century.
-This temple is constructed using red sandstone with beautiful paintings on walls and pillars of the sanctum and mandapa.
+This temple is constructed using red sandstone with paintings on walls and pillars of the sanctum and mandapa.
 The temple is dedicated to the 5th Tirthankara sumatinatha.
-The temple consist of garbhagriha, antarala, mahamandapa, and ardhamandapa.
+The temple consist of garbhagriha, antarala, mahamandapa and ardhamandapa.